 An air handler contains the components that move the air throughout your home, called the blower.
-It is usually located inside the home and works with both the heating and cooling parts of your HVAC system.
-If you take a quick glance at an air handler, it might closely resemble a furnace.
+It is usually situated inside the home and works with both the heating and cooling parts of your HVAC system.
+If you take a quick look at an air handler, it might closely resemble a furnace.
 Air handlers can operate with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s working with.

 Air handler vs Heat Pump